Day In History: 95th “Birthday” of the House of Windsor

 The name of the British Royal House will remain Windsor after Prince Charles’ accession to the Throne as well.
 While under normal course of events he would have taken his father’s House name as his own (either Mountbatten – Prince Philip’s adopted surname, or Schleswig-Holstein-Sonderburg-Glucksburg – the branch of the House of Oldenburg Prince Philip belongs to), that will not happen.
 To stop history from repeating itself, Queen Elizabeth issued a Royal Proclamation of 1952, officially confirming “Windsor” as the name of the House for herself and all her male-line descendants who carry the style of a Royal Highness and a title of British Prince or Princess.
 Those descendants who do not have that style and title will bear the surname Mountbatten-Windsor.Filed under British Royals, Historical Royals

-Tagged George V, House of Windsor, Saxe-Coburg and Gotha, World War I.
+Tagged George V of the United Kingdom, House of Saxe-Coburg and Gotha, House of Windsor, World War I.